JDevThis/hisherhub/README.md

 # Add search list for the search bar
 # Configure postgre to handle registration form
 # Fix Navbar to update once user has signed in
-# add button to integrate with instagramAPI
+# add button to integrate with instagramAPI ok